Tips for ADA Compliance

 It’s not every day we get an insider view of what Congress is thinking, but thanks to Bobby we get a glimpse behind the scenes when it comes to the intention and language of the ADA.
 In 1990 when Congress enacted the ADA, the internet did not exist.
 Bobby explains that despite the differing technology at the time, Congress had the foresight to know that the law must be able to adapt to changes over time.
 In fact, Congress explicitly noted that the concept of discrimination, “should keep pace with rapidly changing technology of the times.”
 While this wording may be somewhat ambiguous, we have since see this come to reality through several ADA lawsuits including NAD v.
 Netflix, as well as through the Web Content Accessibility Guidelines (WCAG).

 With advancements and increased technology, access to the digital world can have a significant impact on the opportunities covered under the ADA including employment opportunities, involvement in government, and access to public accommodations.
 Today, we use the internet for all aspects of our lives – from communicating with coworkers and business prospects, to gathering information about jobs, doctors, politicians, news, as well as shopping, banking, and more.
 The WCAG was established by The World Wide Web Consortium (W3C) as the main international standard of accessibility for the World Wide Web.
-The WCAG provides a standard for web content accessibility that guides organizations to make their websites ADA compliant, even despite the ambiguity of the ADA itself.
+The WCAG provides a standard for web content accessibility that guides organizations to ADA compliance, even despite the ambiguity of the ADA itself.

 Accessibility at Capital One

 When you think of Capital One you probably think banking – but as a company they’re a whole lot more than that.
 Mark Penicook, Senior Manager of Accessibility, joined us in a webinar to give us his first hand experience of what it was like to implement accessibility at Capital One.
-His story and experience provides many takeaways and tips that will help you understand how you can become ADA compliant at your organization!
+His story and experience provides many takeaways and tips that will help you understand how you can achieve ADA compliance at your organization!

 The first thing to note is that size doesn’t matter – the accessibility team at Capital One started out about nine years ago, with one individual and has since grown to 11 individuals from different areas of the company.
 The team, led by Mark, is responsible for all digital accessibility at Capital One from web pages, to mobile applications, to electronic messaging.
 Mark shared some of the things he learned over the last nine years, and here are some of the tips and takeaways from his experience.